Night view of Shibuya in Tokyo

 Damn, this city is huuuge!

-Altogether, it’s a really impressive vista and we recommend enjoying it during sunset and twilight, as the city will be gradually turning on its millions and millions of lights.
+Altogether, it’s a really impressive vista of the Japanese capital and we recommend enjoying it during sunset and twilight, as the city will be gradually turning on its millions and millions of lights.

-We recommend occupying the place with the best view a good minute before the sun sets – the place gets full.
+We recommend occupying the place with the best view a good minute before the sun sets.
+This is a very popular place for watching the sunset, which means the main deck gets full rather quickly.

 It’s time for the last dinner in Japan.
 So how about the fugu? 😊